Written by: Elizabeth Mashak

 If you want to keep things simple, how about preparing to play a game of Mad Libs while you enjoy some dinner together.
 If you are not game players, go around the table and share some funny stories from your past, or spotlight your most embarrassing moments that all of you can now laugh about.

 If you are looking for a night out, find a good comedy show in your area.
 Or take them to see a new comedy at your local movie theater.
+And if COVID is limiting those outdoor options, jump online and rent a good comedy show.

 Don’t underestimate the power of a smile.
 A little laughter can go a long way, especially when every other remedy has failed.